Tanmaytc25/Tanmaytc/README.md

 ## ROOTS AND ORIGINS OF TELEMEDICINE:
 Traveling and taking a trip to the late 19-century one can read through the first reports of telemedicine being used.
 In 1879 a year when the world was just getting introduced to the electric bulbs, a telephone call was reported in The Lancet between a physician and a mother to determine whether the baby had croup (a virulent infection of the upper airway which obstructs breathing) was made.
 The physician listened to the baby’s cough through the phone at the time as reported.
 This menial but gigantic technological reform picked up pace through the coming decades and many scientists, doctors, and other healthcare providers and experts kept on revolutionizing the field of telehealth and digital medicine.
 (Aronson S. The Lancet on the telephone, 1876–1975.
 Med Hist 1977;21(1):69–87.
 [PubMed: 320411])

  The advent of artificial intelligence in the late 80s and 90s was also described by many as the 'golden times' for Digital-Health.
-The exponential growth within the community of healthcare providers due to the advancement in AI saw numerous digital communication organizations expanded all across the globe.
+The exponential growth within the community of healthcare providers due to the advancement in AI saw numerous digital communication organizations to set all across the globe.
 For example:
 - American Telemedicine Association, (https://www.americantelemed.org)
 - EHTEL (European Health Telematics Association) and (https://www.ehtel.eu)
 - IMIA (International Medical Informatics Association) (https://imia-medinfo.org/wp/)